Balzabu/NosWatcher/README.md

 This will generate an `.exe` file in the `dist` folder that can be run directly without needing to install Python.
 Run the compiled executable on each machine you want to monitor.

-**Note you can skip this step if you can avoid compiling the script to an `.exe` file is you decide to run the python script directly on the clients.**
+**Note you can skip this step if you want to run the python script directly on clients.**

 ### Server